 Edinburgh is Spectacular in Autumn

 Edinburgh, Scotland’s capital, has a medieval charm that makes you feel like you’ve stepped back in time.
 Its Old Town and elegant Georgian New Town with romantic botanical gardens and neoclassical buildings welcome visitors all year round, but autumn has a special cozy ambience.
 This ancient town has more to offer tourists than bagpipes, tartans, Scotch whiskey and a few rowdy pubs.
 The city’s historical and cultural attractions have made it the UK’s second most popular tourist destination after London, attracting over one million overseas visitors each year.

 The historic 12th century Edinburgh Castle dominates the skyline and sits impressively on a 700 million-year-old extinct volcano called Castle Rock.
 It has housed many Scottish monarchs including Queen Margaret and the beloved Mary Queen of Scots.
 Over the centuries it’s had many restorations and fell under numerous sieges.
 In 2014 Edinburgh Castles was identified as having endured 26 sieges in its 1100-year-old history, giving it a claim to have been “the most besieged place in Great Britain and one of the most attacked in the world”.

 Today, it’s home to Scotland’s crown jewels and the Stone of Destiny, which used in the coronation of Scottish rulers.
 With its rich history and beautiful scenery, it’s a must-see when in Edinburgh.
 The castle opens daily at 9.30am, closing either at 4 pm or 5 pm depending on the time of year.
-Tickets costs £17 for adults and £10.20 for children under the age of 16.
+Tickets cost £17 for adults and £10.20 for children under the age of 16.
 Allow yourself a good 2 hours to take in the castle highlights.

 The Palace of Holyroodhouse is often referred to as Holyrood Palace and is the official residence of Queen Elizabeth II.
 Located at the bottom of the Royal Mile opposite end to Edinburgh Castle, Holyrood Palace has served as the main residence of the Kings and Queens of Scots since the 16th century and offers the perfect setting for state occasions and official entertaining.